uchagani/junit-playwright/README.md

 isolated environments for each test and exposes Playwright-related objects as test parameters for you to use in your tests.

+## Note

+`junit-playwright` has recently been updated to v2.0.
+This brings some breaking changes.
+Please see the documentation in the wiki for v1 docs.
+It is recommended to upgrade to v2.0.
+Migration help can be found at the end of this readme.

 ## Installation

 ```xml